We are driven doers.

 An important driver of the regional economy, the agriculture industry also has a significant impact on the Great Lakes environment.
 Delta works with farmers to achieve measurable environmental improvements through adjustments in agricultural practices.

-Over the last 15 years, Delta has earned a reputation as an effective facilitator that brings all parties to the table in a collaborative, constructive way.
-In 2014, Delta will be leading the Lake Michigan Forum and Academy, a regional dialogue around critical environmental issues in the Lake Michigan basin.
+Over the last 20 years, Delta has earned a reputation as an effective facilitator that brings all parties to the table in a collaborative, constructive way.
+In 2014, Delta led the Lake Michigan Forum and Academy, a regional dialogue around critical environmental issues in the Lake Michigan basin.

 Delta is also known as an honest broker that can convene diverse stakeholders at the community level to find common ground and move the conversation forward.
 In 2012, Delta facilitated the Mayor’s Fisk and Crawford Taskforce, comprised of community groups, local government, and the electric generation company, to assist in the development of Guiding Principles for the decommissioned power sites moving forward.